Anisha7366/WiDS-5.0-midterm/README.md

 # WEEK 2:

-**This week involved using monte carlo methods to estimate areas, volumes and constants such as e and pi.**
+**This week involved using monte carlo integration to estimate areas, volumes and constants such as e and pi.**

 **1. Estimating e:**